 Faculty's website: kpu.ca/trades

-Department's website: kpu.ca/trades/farrier-training
+Department's website: kpu.ca/trades/farrier-science

 The following program admission requirements apply:

 - BC English Studies 12 with a minimum grade of 'C' (or equivalent) or Completion of KPU’s Vocational Trades English Reading Assessment with a minimum score of 80%